-A compact variety, ‘Rosella’s Dream’ grows up to 2-3 feet tall making it ideal for a dreamy display in pots or containers.
+A compact variety, ‘Rosella’s Dream’ grows up to two to three feet tall making it ideal for a dreamy display in pots or containers.

-You can find bags of 5 bulbs available at Burpee.
+You can find bags of five bulbs available at Burpee.

 Check out the rich, two-tone blooms of ‘Starlette,’ with gorgeous ruby red petals and orange tips and throat.

-A prolific bloomer in early to mid summer, ‘Starlette’ grows 3-4 feet tall on robust stalks and makes a vivid statement in the garden.
+A prolific bloomer in early to mid summer, ‘Starlette’ grows three to four feet tall on robust stalks and makes a vivid statement in the garden.

-Bags of 5, 10, or 25 bulbs are available at Eden Brothers.
+Bags of five, 10, or 25 bulbs are available at Eden Brothers.

 Division II: Martagon Hybrids

-Martagons, aka “Turk’s Cap” lilies are native to Europe and Asia, and hybrids are renowned for their tall, 4 to 6-feet stalks loaded with buds – sometimes as many as 50 per stem!
+Martagons, aka “Turk’s Cap” lilies are native to Europe and Asia, and hybrids are renowned for their tall, four- to six-foot stalks loaded with buds – sometimes as many as 50 per stem!

-The pendant flowers are fragrant and feature highly recurved petals that measure 2 to 4 inches.
+The pendant flowers are fragrant and feature highly recurved petals that measure two to four inches.